w3f/polkadot-wiki/docs/kusama-parameters.md

 ### Periods of common actions and attributes

-_NOTE: Kusama generally runs 4x as fast as Polkadot, where Polkadot has a slot time duration of 6 seconds.
+_NOTE: Kusama generally runs 4x as fast as Polkadot, except in the time slot duration itself.
 See [Polkadot Parameters](https://wiki.polkadot.network/docs/en/maintain-polkadot-parameters) for more details on how Kusama's parameters differ from Polkadot's._